-There are several ways to map exam study descriptions to RPID values
+There are two ways to map exam study descriptions to RPID/Common Procedure values

-Assign an RPID to a single exam by selecting it and clicking the Search RPID button, found at the bottom of the mapping tool.
+Assign a mapping to a single study description by selecting it and clicking the Search RPID/Search Common Procedure button, found at the bottom of the mapping tool.

 Upload multiple mappings by clicking the Export All to Excel button to create and download a file of all of your exams.
 You may then update the file and use the Upload button to apply the updates to your mappings.